alexilallas/Tech-Talk-Concurrency-Golang/README.md

-# Tech-Talk-Concurrency-Golang
+# Tech Talk Concurrency Golang
-This repository is to use in the tech talk about concurrency in golang 🚀
+This repository was used to teach about goroutines and channels presented in the tech talk 🚀